The big picture: why energy data matters

 Every time you switch on a light, boil a kettle, or charge your phone, a chain of events happens that you never see.
 Electricity is generated at a power station or wind farm, travels through high-voltage transmission lines, steps down through local distribution networks, and arrives at your home through your meter.

-But here is the part most people never think about: alongside the electricity, there is an invisible river of data.
+Alongside the electricity, there is an invisible river of data.
 Your smart meter records how much energy you use every 30 minutes.
-That data travels wirelessly to the DCC (the company that runs the smart meter communications network), then onwards to your energy supplier (so they can bill you) and to Elexon (so the national electricity market can be settled correctly).
+That data travels to the Data Communications Company (DCC), then onwards to your energy supplier so they can bill you, and to Elexon so the national electricity market can be settled correctly.
+A second river runs in parallel from substation SCADA telemetry to the network operator's planning systems and on into grid investment decisions.
+Both rivers depend on the same regulator and the same industry codes.

-But in the official regulatory world, the definition is precise.
-Ofgem, the energy regulator, changed it formally in October 2024:
+In the official regulatory world, the definition is precise.
+Ofgem, the energy regulator, changed it formally on 8 October 2024 so that the regulated scope is no longer limited to data needed for the operation of the system.

 “Energy System Data means any data relating to the energy system, whether produced by, for, or about the energy system.”

-Ofgem - Energy System Data Definition Decision, 8 October 2024
+Ofgem - Decision on Data Best Practice Guidance, 8 October 2024

-This broad definition captures everything: meter readings, network models, market data, planning forecasts, and consumer information.
-It replaced a narrower definition that only covered 'data necessary for the operation of the energy system', which excluded important categories like planning data and consumer consent records.
+The broader definition captures everything: meter readings, network models, market data, planning forecasts, asset registers, consumer consent records and innovation datasets.
+It replaced a narrower definition that only covered data necessary for the operation of the energy system.

 Now that we have the official definition, the next question is scale.
-How much data does this system actually produce?
 The numbers are larger than most people expect.

 1.2 The scale you need to understand

 Great Britain's energy system generates an extraordinary volume of data.
-To appreciate the scale:
+Five scale indicators bound the engineering challenge:

-- 40 million smart meters each recording 48 readings per day produce 1.92 billion readings per day (or roughly 700 billion per year).
+- 40 million smart meters each recording 48 readings per day produce 1.92 billion readings per day, roughly 700 billion per year.
 Under Market-wide Half-Hourly Settlement (MHHS, cutover July 2027), every one of these will flow through the entire settlement chain.

-- Thousands of SCADA-monitored substations, each sampled every 2-10 seconds, produce approximately 69 million data points per hour for a large DNO.
+- Thousands of SCADA-monitored substations, each sampled every 2 to 10 seconds, produce approximately 69 million data points per hour for a large DNO.
 This data flows over air-gapped Operational Technology networks, physically separated from the internet.

-- ~20 gas chromatographs at NTS entry points continuously measure the exact calorific value of gas flowing into the national pipeline system, determining how every gas bill in GB is calculated.
+- About 20 gas chromatographs at National Transmission System entry points continuously measure the exact calorific value of gas flowing into the national pipeline system, determining how every gas bill in GB is calculated.

-- 87 distinct data types across 13 categories (A through M), each with a defined producer, consumer, governing instrument, and sensitivity classification.
+- 13 authoritative categories covering 87 distinct data types, each with a defined producer, consumer, governing instrument, and sensitivity classification.

-- 7 major industry codes (BSC, REC, SEC, Grid Code, DCUSA, CUSC, UNC), each governing specific aspects of data creation, flow, and use.
+- Seven major industry codes (BSC, REC, SEC, Grid Code, DCUSA, CUSC, UNC), each governing specific aspects of data creation, flow, and use.

 Managing this volume reliably, securely, and accurately is one of the greatest data engineering challenges in UK infrastructure.